patrickgramatowski/habluhablu_gem/README.md

 Generate files for a more languages using `habluhablu -m <symbols>(separated by '_')` command.

-To generate a keyword for all languages files use: `habluhablu -k KEYWORD` command.
+To generate a keyword for all languages files use: `habluhablu -k <keyword>` command.

 To translate a phrase/word use: `habluhablu -t hello_world -f en -o es`, where the command translates 'hello there' to spanish (-o flag).